prenigma/testfou/examples/formbot/data/nlufou.md

 - let me go to a lounge
 - let me go to a business lounge
 - what about a lounge
+- i need to rest in a lounge
+- i need to have a quite place to have my calls
+- i need to finish some work and would need a quite place

 ## intent:show_onair_shopping_articles